anderramirez-qa/qa-portfolio/Project2-RegistrationTesting/bug_reports.md

 System accepts inconsistent data between Age and Date of Birth fields

 ### Steps to Reproduce
-1. Open Employee Registration Form
+1. Open Employee Registration form
 2. Enter any number in the Age field (e.g., 25)
 3. Choose a different date in the Date of Birth field (e.g., 21/07/2010)
 4. Fill the remaining fields with valid data